ofallonlabs/saeedmirshekari/_src/blog/2022-05-17-data-science-job-market-for-immigrants-with-higher-education-in-the-usa.md

 ---
 layout: blog_base_katherine.njk
-title: 1 in 3 Data Scientists in the US Are Born Outside the US
+title: 1 in 3 Data Scientists in the US Are Foreign Born
 description: "Several business sectors are about to be transformed by data science.
-With customized solutions from O'Fallon Labs LLC, learn about the employment market opportunities and how to start a data science career as an immigrant in the United States  "
+With customized solutions from O'Fallon Labs LLC, learn about the employment market opportunities"
-meta_title: NA
+meta_title: 1 in 3 Data Scientists in the US Are Foreign Born
-meta_description: NA
+meta_description: "Several business sectors are about to be transformed by data science.
+With customized solutions from O'Fallon Labs LLC, learn about the employment market opportunities"
 author: Katherine Olowookere
 date: 2022-06-19T05:30:06.244Z
 tags: